saltstack/salt/doc/ref/states/ordering.rst

 with order options are executed.

 But this construct can only handle ordering states from the beggining.
-Sometimes you may want to send a state to the end of the line, to do this set the order to last:
+Sometimes you may want to send a state to the end of the line.
+To do this, set the order to ``last``:

 .. code-block:: yaml